hinsonan/hinsonan.github.io/_posts/2025-08-07-visualizing-loss-gradient.md

 4) **Sharpness metrics** - Measure how sensitive your loss is to small parameter perturbations; flatter minima (low sharpness) typically generalize better than sharp minima, helping you choose between different trained models or optimizers.

-These are some other tools that can be used to help understand the training of a model.
+All these tools that can be used to help understand the training of a model.
 ML is all about knowing when to use a certain tool.
 As always there is no free lunch.

 [Code for Visuals](https://github.com/hinsonan/hinsonan.github.io/blob/master/code_examples/probing_gradients/mnist_gradient_loss_visuals.ipynb)